-This time of year, it is cold, particularly early in the morning.
+This time of year, it is bone chillingly cold, particularly early in the morning.
 Bring long underwear if you plan to be out and about at dawn.
 And a hat and gloves.
-It was so cold that my joints nearly froze.
-It’s taken me two days to get moving again!
+Add another layer if possible.

 There is something so serene and so full of promise about the dawn.
 It is my favorite time of day.
 Sunsets may be more dramatic.
 They suggest romance and the mystery of the night.
 But I prefer the light of the early day, with time before me, rather than behind me.
-It’s a cancer thing perhaps, but I’m in no rush for the end of this day, or any day.
+I savor the new moments, one by one, as I wait for the rays of the sun to reach out and light the way to a new day.

 Lodging for The Festival Of The Cranes

-Socorro, about 45 minutes up the road from the Park headquarters, is your best bet for nearby lodging.
-The town has a variety of restaurants and hotels.
+The town has a variety of restaurants and hotels, the number of which may rival the number of residents.
+The combination of the Bosque del Apache, and the nearby New Mexico Institute of Mining and Technology create a local demand for lodging.
 The Holiday Inn, where I stayed, was perfect.
 They were even kind enough to put out a to-go breakfast for the photographers waking before dawn, to get down to Bosque del Apache.